zoffixznet/Ignorant-Designer/blog_src/2015-03-28-Protective-Film-On-Nasal-Spray.md

 it.
 The perforated strip is just half the problems, though...

 I actually opened it at home and had access to a knife.
 Still, getting that fucking film off proved to be difficult.
-As pics show, the thing is akin to hard, extra-thin plastic that breaks off any time you try to pull it.
+As the pics show, the thing is akin to hard, extra-thin plastic that breaks off any time you try to pull it.
 So even after I made a cut with a knife and started to pull the fucking thing broke, and I had to repeat the process a few times.